AdobeDocs/experience-manager-desktop-app.en/help/introduction.md

 ---
-title: Introduction to [!DNL Adobe Experience Manager] desktop app
+title: Introduction to [!DNL Experience Manager] desktop app
 description: Learn how to use [!DNL Adobe Experience Manager] desktop app to optimize the asset management workflows for creative users when using [!DNL Adobe Experience Manager Assets] directly from their desktop.
 ---